-Exfoliation is the process of removing dead skin cells from your face and body and the key to smooth, glowy, and healthy-looking skin.
+Exfoliation is the process of removing dead skin cells from your face and body and it’s key to having smooth, glowy, and healthy-looking skin.

-In this article, I will give you a few easy tips on how to exfoliate your legs as well as share my favorite body exfoliating products.
+In this article, how to exfoliate your legs (with both methods), and also share my favorite body exfoliating products.

 Some tools and particles used for physical exfoliation are brushes, sponges, loofah, nut kernels, gritty paste, crushed coffee beans, sugar and salt granules, and even konjac sponges.